Savanna, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $32,067, and the median income for a family was $51,842.
 Males had a median income of $39,600 versus $14,650 for females.
 The per capita income for the city was $27,187.
 About 15.0% of families and 13.5% of the population were below the poverty line, including 4.6% of those under age 18 and 16.4% of those age 65 or over.

 Savanna Army Depot

 In 1917, the United States Army purchased 13062 acre of land about 7 mi north of Savanna to construct the Savanna Army Depot.
 Originally the land was to be used as a test range for munitions produced at the Rock Island Arsenal in Rock Island, Illinois.
 In 1921, the mission of the installation was changed to be a depot.
 From World War II through Vietnam, Savanna Army Depot served as a munitions maintenance and storage facility for traditional, chemical, and nuclear weapons.

 By 1995, the Savanna Army Depot was identified by U.S. Congress as one of the bases that would be closed under the Base Realignment and Closure Act or BRAC.
 On March 18, 2000, the Savanna Army Depot was closed.

 The Jo-Carroll Depot Local Redevelopment Authority (LRA) was established in 1997 by an intergovernmental agreement between the Illinois counties of Jo Daviess and Carroll to redevelop the former Savanna Army Depot.

 These are some of the many companies that have chosen an area onsite called "Savanna Depot Park" as their home.